The Mission of the Church

 Partnership: We’re Better Together

 Immerse is built on the idea of partnership.
-By working together, church pastors, seminary faculty, and denominational leaders can leverage their individual strengths into a collective whole that is more than merely the sum of its parts.
+By church pastors, seminary faculty, and denominational leaders working together, they can leverage their individual strengths into a collective whole that is more than merely the sum of its parts.
 In this approach, students benefit from a broad-based ministry leadership perspective, one that emphasizes the strengths of each party while compensating for their weaknesses.

 Mentoring: Long-Term Guidance